 We demonstrate how to find the orbifold partition function for any $N$, but we will then focus on $N=2$ as an illustrative example.
-We find that the $\mathbb Z_2$ cyclic orbifold of a meromorphic CFT yields a 4 character CFT.
+We find that the $\mathbb Z_2$ cyclic orbifold of a meromorphic CFT yields a four-character CFT.
 The modular $\mc S$ matrix is calculated, and the fusion rules are derived for all $\mathbb Z_2$ cyclic orbifolds of a meromorphic CFT.
 We identify that these CFTs correspond to realizations of the toric code modular tensor category.
 Furthermore, we find that for $k=1$, the conformal dimensions of two of the four primaries coincide and then go on to prove that their characters are equal.

 Following this, we focus on the case $k=1$ with three characters.
-This implies that the twist two--point function also has three conformal blocks.
-We then construct a third--order differential equation using the Wro\'nskian method, and constrain the coefficients of the differential equation using modular invariance and ellipticity of the coefficients and solutions.
+This implies that the twist two-point function also has three conformal blocks.
+We then construct a third-order differential equation using the Wro\'nskian method, and constrain the coefficients of the differential equation using modular invariance and ellipticity of the coefficients and solutions.
 The solutions of the differential equation are worked out in terms of Jacobi theta functions.

 Finally, we normalize the solutions by requiring that in the coincident limit the vacuum conformal blocks must reduce to the characters of the orbifold CFT.
 There is an ambiguity in the choice of normalization, which can be fixed by demanding the appropriate decompactification limit.
-We then compute the second R\'enyi entropy for a single interval on the torus for the $\rm E_{8,1}$ WZW model by taking the logarithm of the twist two--point function and comment on the $q$--expansion.
+We find that the correlator is two-periodic along both cycles of the torus, which confirms and extends a result of \cite{Mukhi:2017rex}, where it is shown that the $N$th R\'enyi entropy of free fermions on a torus is $N$-periodic or periodic on the genus $N$ manifold, which is the $N$-fold cover of the torus.
+In other words, the twist two-point correlator contains the information about the replica in its periodicities and is not just a consequence of the spin structures of fermions on a torus.
+This result highlights the importance of attempting such calculations nonperturbatively, since this periodicity property is not obvious from a short-interval expansion approach.
+We then compute the second R\'enyi entropy for a single interval on the torus for the $\rm E_{8,1}$ WZW model by taking the logarithm of the twist two-point function and comment on the $q$-expansion.